Sameeh07/RAG_Chatbot/README.md

 - [Chroma](https://www.trychroma.com/) for the vector database
 - [OpenAI](https://openai.com/) for embeddings and language models
 - [Gradio](https://gradio.app/) for the chat interface
-- [HuggingFace](https://huggingface.co/) for open-source model alternatives

-## 📞 Support

-For questions and support, please open an issue in the repository or contact the maintainers.

 ---